r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 A place to gather information on how to get games compatible with the CMS/Game Blaster sound card to output CMS sound on the MiSTer ao486 core.

-**If you know of any other game that works, or how to get it to work, please dont hesitate to contact me.**
+**If you know of any other game that works, or how to get it to work, please dont hesitate to contact me in at the [MiSTer FPGA forum](https://misterfpga.org/viewforum.php?f=13) (chimaera).**

 Most information has been gathered from these sources: